telerik/kendo-react-kb/docs/pass-additional-props-to-custom-cell.md

 ## Description

-How to Pass Additional Props to Custom Cell of the Grid.
-I want to pass my prop to the cell that will be rendered.
+How can I pass additional props to a custom cell of the KendoReact Grid so that I can to pass a custom prop to the cell that will be rendered?

 ## Solution

-This can be achieved using a function that will return the cell, with the default props and the custom ones.
+Use a function that will return the cell with the default and the custom props.
+For the full implementation of the suggested approach, refer to the [demo on customizing Grid cells]({% slug cells_grid %}#toc-cell-customization).

-This can be seen in the following [demo](https://www.telerik.com/kendo-react-ui/components/grid/cells/#toc-cell-customization)